 If you want to explore the island with a little more speed, grab a bike!
-Cruise the island, checking out the main road, the beach front and all the side streets.
+Cruise the island, check out the main road, the beach front and all the side streets.
 Use a bike to venture as far south as you can go, seeing the different condos and hotel options further from the main strip.

 Caye Caulker is a small island, and in only a few hours, you can paddle your way around the entire island.